 According to recent reports, the so-called “Appalachian Storage Hub” (ASH) has cleared its first hurdle.
 The U.S. Department of Energy has granted the first part of a two application loan of $1.9 billion for the Appalachia Storage & Trading Hub initiative.
 Heading this project is the Appalachian Development Group (ADG) owned by Mid-Atlantic Technology, Research and Innovation Center (MATRIC) and the WVU Innovation Corp.

 This hub has already been called a number of different names ranging from the Appalachian Ethane Storage Hub to ADG’s Storage and Trading Hub; each sounding more benign than the other.
 What it really should be called is the Appalachian Petrochemical Hub.
 If it is developed, this hub would bring a massive build up of the petrochemical industry stretching down the Ohio River from Beaver, PA, to Huntington, WV.
-It would stretch into surrounding counties and draw from the Kanawha River, too.
+It would stretch into surrounding counties with a spur from down the Kanawha River from Point Pleasant, WV, to Charleston.
 It could potentially make the “Chemical Valley” in Kanawha County look like an afterthought.
 Champions of the proposed hub see this as a good thing.

 The hub would mean the construction of a slew of petrochemical refineries, pipelines, and more.
 Hub-related facilities would use the leftover liquid by-products of methane production (called natural gas liquids or NGLs, though there is nothing “natural” about it), so that would mean an increase of fracking-related activity and infrastructure as well.
 The two would need to feed one another.